SreepriyaV/react-interview/readme.md

 - `componentWillUnmount` - here you can cancel any outgoing network requests, or remove all event listeners associated with the component. is invoked immediately before a component is unmounted and destroyed.
 Perform any necessary cleanup in this method, such as invalidating timers, canceling network requests, or cleaning up any subscriptions that were created in componentDidMount().

+A component's unmounting period occurs when the component is removed from the DOM.
+This could happen if the DOM is rerendered without the component, or if the user navigates to a different website or closes their web browser. componentWillUnmount gets called right before a component is removed from the DOM.

 - `componentDidCatch()` - Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
 Error boundaries catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.

 #### Where in a React component should you make an AJAX request?